 Serial Data TransmissionHere's a primer about using UARTs in embedded systems.

 Published in Embedded Systems Programming, July, 1995

-For novel ideas about building embedded systems (both hardware and firmware), join the 25,000+ engineers who subscribe to The Embedded Muse, a free biweekly newsletter.
-The Muse has no hype, no vendor PR.
-It takes just a few seconds (just enter your email, which is shared with absolutely no one) to subscribe.
+For novel ideas about building embedded systems (both hardware and firmware), join the 40,000+ engineers who subscribe to The Embedded Muse, a free biweekly newsletter.
+The Muse has no hype and no vendor PR.
+Click here to subscribe.

 Suggestion: Sign up for my free newsletter which discusses data communications of all sorts from time to time.

 At least weekly a frustrated manager calls with tales of employee woe.
 Either the hardware and software folks are in opposite camps, tossing verbal grenades at each other, or projects have ground to an expensive halt because no one has the background to straddle the hardware/software fence.
 The code seems fine; the logic is booleaning away, but the system just doesn't work.